aguaviva/Syncy/README.md

   - Once this works you'll be able to configure things using the UI, until then the UI is just readonly.

 # Notes
-- Runs on Linux, it was actually developed and debugged on linux and then was ported to Android with minima effort.
+- Runs on Linux, it was actually developed and debugged on linux and then was ported to Android with minimal effort.